PhD DEGREE OPTIONS

 - Take advanced research methods courses (9 credits) - including at least 3 credits each of quantitative and qualitative methods (CSUS 802 does not meet this requirement).

 - Take a minimum of 24 credits of course work across two self-defined focus areas - each of the two focus areas must include at least 9 credits (at least one course in each focus area must be selected from CSUS courses - the other 3 CSUS credits may be associated with either of the focus areas).
 STPAM students are required to take CSUS 814, so they only have 21 credits to apply to two focus areas.
+Please see the STPAM PhD Program Plane Form or CSUS PhD Program Plan Form for details on course requirements.

 - Take at least 24 credits of CSUS 899 - dissertation research.